dkublik/jekyll-now/_posts/2015-9-24-transaction troubles.md

     }
 ```

-_@Transactional_ is from the Spring framework and repo is _spring-data-jpa_ - so even if there was not atcive transaction then _SimpleJpaRepository_ (_JpaRepository_ implementation) would create one.
+_@Transactional_ is from the Spring framework and repo is _spring-data-jpa_ - so even if there was not active transaction then _SimpleJpaRepository_ (_JpaRepository_ implementation) would create one.
-Morover, I know everything is configured corretly since all the other transactional methods in the project work well.
+Moreover, I know everything is configured correctly since all the other transactional methods in the project work well.
-Is this transacion by any chance read-only?
+Is this transaction by any chance read-only?
 I check that quickly - and it appears it isn't.
 But debugger shows that my transaction is not new (there is an external transaction around it) - and this is my lead.

 &nbsp;